sysox/Maputo_Workshop/README.md

 # Our plan for you today is:
 - 11:45-12:45 students work with the [videos](https://is.muni.cz/el/fi/ekurzy/maputo2024/um/), Marek is available on Zoom
 URL: [Zoom link](https://cesnet.zoom.us/my/pv080?pwd=SlNQYy9qaHUyRmE3bzE0R1ZhSFRPZz09)
-and also his email syso@fi.muni.cz
+and also his email syso@mail.muni.cz

 - 13:30-13:XY above session continues and its end is declared by Marek either over Zoom or in the worst case email(sent throught IS MU [eCourse](https://is.muni.cz/ekurzy/maputo2024)).